tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

 > [!note]
 > The replay is not visible in the Pod status.
 Follow the respective NATS queue to track its progress.
+> Only once the replay is completed newly created or updated objects will be available in OX App Suite.

 **Recommended action: Use a dedicated provisioning Pod for larger deployments**